jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 "database extensions" that would allow groups like Oyez to add more comprehensive oral argument information (e.g., dates, names of advocates, etc).
 As far as I can tell, that never happened.

-In any event, it's never too late to fix problems like that.
+In any event, it's never too late to fix problems.
 Instead of making excuses, justifications, or brushing off good suggestions as "too much work", SCDB should start acknowledging problems and create a roadmap for improving and evolving the database, defining new variables to address old issues and new features, deprecating problematic variables, and above all, adding rigorous data validation rules and cross-checks to